noseefood/Xuesong_MedAI/content/bio.md

-I am a PhD student at the School of Science, University of Example, advised by [Prof. Advisor One](https://example.com) and [Dr. Advisor Two](https://example.com).
+I am a PhD student at the School of School of Computation, Information and Technology (CIT), Technical University of Munich, advised by [Prof. Nassir Navab](https://www.cs.cit.tum.de/camp/members/cv-nassir-navab/nassir-navab/).

-Prior to this, I obtained a BSc degree with First Class Honours in Natural Science from the University of Example.
+Prior to this, I obtained two M.Sc. degrees with "Pass with Distinction" in Robotics and Medical Engineering from the Technical University of Munich (Germany), following the completion of my B.Eng. from Central South University (China).

-My current research focuses on investigating the mathematical principles of natural philosophy.
+My current research focuses on investigating machine learning in medical image analysis, medical image enhancement and intelligent medical Robotics in Intervention.